I AM CURRENTLY ON SICK LEAVE AND NOT RESPONDING TO ENQUIRIES.

 London Transport and London General Omnibus Company staff records are not at the National Archives.
 The most useful London Transport and London General Omnibus Company records for family history are retained by Tfl (Transport for London) and can be consulted at their London archive search room.
-Please contact me if a family member was employed by the London General Omnibus Company or London Transport, please contact Tfl Archives in the first instance to establish whether they hold any relevant records.
+If a family member was employed by the London General Omnibus Company or London Transport, please contact Tfl Archives in the first instance to establish whether they hold any relevant records.
 If Tfl Archives confirm they hold records which are relevant to your family member, you may contact me to request a search at Tfl Archives formerly London Transport Archives.